-Welcome to Serena ChangeMan ZMF
+Welcome to ChangeMan[®] ZMF

-Serena[®] ChangeMan[®] ZMF is a comprehensive and fully integrated solution for Software Change Management systems in z/OS environments.
+ChangeMan [®] ZMF is a comprehensive and fully integrated solution for Software Change Management systems in z/OS environments.
 It provides reliable and streamlined implementation of software changes from development into production.
 ChangeMan ZMF manages and automates the application life cycle, protects the integrity of the code migration process, and results in higher quality delivered code to any test environment and to the production environment.

-Before You Begin

-See the Readme for the latest updates and corrections for this manual.

-Audience and scope

-This document provides information that is necessary to create and use exits that you can write in high-level languages such as COBOL, PL/1, and REXX.
+Before You Begin See the Readme for the latest updates and corrections for this manual.
+Audience and scope This document provides information that is necessary to create and use exits that you can write in high-level languages such as COBOL, PL/I, and REXX.
 This document is intended for ChangeMan ZMF installers, global administrators, and application developers.

-Navigating this book

-This manual is organized as follows:

-- Chapter 1 provides an introduction to functional exits that are written in high-level languages. - Chapter 2 describes how to set up and implement the high-level language functional exit capability. - Chapter 3 describes the high-level language interface to ChangeMan ZMF functions such as package create, package update, and build. - Chapter 4 describes the high-level language data formats for performing ChangeMan ZMF functions such as package create, package update, and build.
+Navigating this This manual is organized as follows: book Chapter 1 provides an introduction to functional exits that are written in high-level languages.
+Chapter 2 describes how to set up and implement the high-level language functional exit capability.
+Chapter 3 describes the high-level language interface to ChangeMan ZMF functions such as package create, package update, and build.
+Change Bars Change bars mark the updates to the text in this manual since the last time the manual was updated.

-Change Bars

-Change bars mark the updates to the text in this manual since the last time the manual was updated.